E.Leclerc: History

 In 1949, Édouard Leclerc opened his first store, in Landerneau, in Brittany, on the same model as the self-service grocery store invented by Félix Potin in 1844.
 Subsequently, in the 1950s, a new brand called E.Leclerc clothing opens its doors and the sixtieth E.Leclerc centre also opens its doors in Issy-les-Moulineaux by Jean-Pierre Le Roch.
 In 1962, the E.Leclerc Centres Purchasing Group (GALEC) was created.
 In 1964, the Landerneau store expanded, becoming the first E.Leclerc hypermarket.
 From 1969, 75 centres withdrew to form the future Intermarché.
-Over the years, several spaces were founded such as Le Manège à Bijoux in 1986, E.Leclerc Voyages in 1987, L'auto E.Leclerc in 1988 and the Parapharmacy E.Leclerc in 1988 after the end of the pharmacists' monopoly on sales. parapharmacy products.
+Over the years, several spaces were founded such as Le Manège à Bijoux in 1986, E.Leclerc Voyages in 1987, L'auto E.Leclerc in 1988 and the Parapharmacy E.Leclerc in 1988 after the end of the pharmacists' monopoly on sales of parapharmacy products.
 In 1973, Édouard Leclerc invented the concept of wine fairs, which he launched in his supermarkets.

 In 1991, E.Leclerc launched a first-price range and created the Tisaia brand, the first E.Leclerc clothing brand.
 In 1992, he opened his first store in Pamplona in Spain and began to expand in Europe.
 The first E.Leclerc Cultural Centre opened its doors in 1994.
 Leclerc opened its first store in Warsaw, Poland.
 E.Leclerc stopped distributing disposable plastic bags in 1996.
 The Repère brand was launched for the first time in 1997 by the brand.
 The following year, opening of the first E.Leclerc perfumery "One hour for oneself".
 During 1998, E.Leclerc and the Système U group joined forces and created a common purchasing centre called "Lucie".
 The agreement would last only three years.
 Only the fuel purchase activity survived and the entity was renamed "Synergie" without publicity.